 The Colorado State Liquor and Tobacco Enforcement Division will send the applicant a renewal application.

 The application must be submitted to the City of Denver Department of Excise and Licenses no later than 45 days prior to an expiration date.

 Example: If a license expires on December 31, the renewal application must be submitted by November 16.

-If the application is lost or not received, the Colorado Liquor Retail License Application (PDF) can be used as a substitute renewal application.
+If the application is lost or not received, the Colorado Liquor Retail License Application can be used as a substitute renewal application.
 This form can be found under "Required Documents".

 License renewal applications will not be approved by the Department earlier than 45 days prior to the expiration date of the existing license.